lozingaro/academic-website/teaching/ai-info/report.markdown

 permalink: /teaching/ai-info/report
 ---

-## 1. Introduzione
+## 1. Introduction

-### Descrizione del Problema
+### Problem Description

-- Motivazione del problema e rilevanza.
+- Motivation for the problem and its relevance.
-- Pubblico interessato dal problema.
+- Target audience interested in the problem.
-- Benefici di una soluzione.
+- Benefits of a proposed solution.

-### Soluzione Proposta
+### Proposed Solution

-- Approccio alla soluzione.
+- Approach to the solution.
-- Sfide informatiche affrontate.
+- Computational challenges faced.
-- `[extra]` Rassegna della letteratura[^1].
+- `[extra]` Literature Review[^1].
-- Divisione dei compiti nel gruppo.
+- Task distribution within the group.
-- Risultati ottenuti in sintesi.
+- Summary of achieved results.

-## 2. Metodo Proposto
+## 2. Proposed Method

-### Scelta della Soluzione
+### Solution Choice

-- Alternativi considerati e giustificazione della scelta.
+- Alternative solutions considered and justification for the chosen approach.
-- Metodologia per la misurazione delle performance.
+- Methodology for performance measurement.

-## 3. Risultati Sperimentali
+## 3. Experimental Results

-### Dimostrazione e Tecnologie
+### Demonstration and Technologies

-- Istruzioni per la dimostrazione.
+- Instructions for the demonstration.
-- Tecnologie e versioni usate (riproducibilità).
+- Technologies and versions used (for reproducibility).

-### Risultati
+### Results

-- Risultati della configurazione migliore.
+- Results of the best configuration.
-- Studio di ablazione: confronto tra configurazioni.
+- Ablation Study: Comparison across configurations.
-- `[extra]` Studio di comparazione con letteratura[^1].
+- `[extra]` Comparative Study with Literature[^1].

-## 4. Discussione e Conclusioni
+## 4. Discussion and Conclusions

-### Discussione dei Risultati
+### Results Discussion

-- Analisi delle performance rispetto alle aspettative.
+- Analysis of performance in relation to expectations.

-### Validità del Metodo
+### Method Validity

-- Valutazione se il metodo rispetta le aspettative.
+- Evaluation if the method meets expectations.

-### Limitazioni e Maturità
+### Limitations and Maturity

-- Limiti di applicabilità e bias.
+- Limits of applicability and biases.
-- Maturità tecnologica della soluzione.
+- Technological maturity of the solution.

-### Lavori Futuri
+### Future Works

-- Proposte per avanzare il progetto.
+- Proposals to advance the project.

-[^1]: Voci `[extra]` obbligatorie per gruppi con più di due membri.
+[^1]: `[extra]` sections mandatory for groups with more than two members.